gw-ospo/curioss-patterns/README.md

 3. **Validation:** The pattern matures as it is applied the pattern in different contexts.
 This stage confirms its effectiveness and generalizability.
 4. **Documentation:** Use a consistent format to record the pattern, often as a template, making it accessible for others to use.

-As CURIOSS and the idea of Academic OSPOs is relatively new, we recognize that the CURIOSS patterns may not yet have significant validation, but we hope to add validation over time.
+As CURIOSS and the idea of Academic OSPOs is relatively new, we recognize that the CURIOSS patterns may not yet have significant validation (i.e. may only have been used in one university), but we hope to add further known instances over time.

 ## Origins: From Architecture to Software